 Many of the materials for church-school use are wooden.
 For home use, wool felt often works well.
 If you use the patterns in Young Children and Worship, you can also color and mount the materials on poster board or even just color and laminate the materials.

-There are variations among Godly Play storytellers as they put the stories in their own words, but the following YouTube video gives an idea of how you can present the Parable of the Sower.
+There are variations among Godly Play storytellers as they put the stories in their own words, but the following YouTube videos give an idea of how you can present the Parable of the Sower.

 The video shows the important role of the wondering questions.
 In Teaching Godly Play: How to Mentor the Spiritual Development of Children, Jerome Berryman talks about the importance of parables and the wondering questions: